 There are many debates about the value and problems associated with using home equity loans to fix outstanding debt.
 There is no quick fix.
 Be aware that poor credit equals higher interest rates, and many loans are offered with low introductory rates that skyrocket after six months or even a year.
 The predation of the loan companies has become fierce; question everything before signing.
 Remember, with a car loan you put your car on the line if you can't pay.
 With a home equity loan, it's your home that you lose if you haven't budgeted correctly.

 Borrowing against your home equity looks good on paper.
 But don't do so, unless it's a dire emergency, such as a medical emergency.
-It shouldn't be done as you'll be putting yourself more in debt.
-For if you were to want or need to sell your house, you'd not be making any profit and your mortgage lender will end up with the money you make off the sale.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.